adam10603/GTAVHandlingParserJs/README.md

 So let's assume you're setting up a Discord bot command with [Discord.js](http://discord.js.org) to fetch handling data.

 First, place *handling.js* next to your main .js file for your bot.
 Next, make a directory next to it where you'll put all the .meta files from the game.
+It's important that **only these files** exist in this directory, and nothing else!

 **IMPORTANT**: Make sure that all of your handling files in the directory follow a naming scheme such as **handling_mpassault.meta**.
 That is "handling_" followed by the internal name of the DLC it's from, as seen in [OpenIV](http://openiv.com) (or simply "update" in the case of update.rpf), and finally the ".meta" extension.